Steve

 However, input shafts are not the only means by which the

-example, the drive shaft of the prime mover could extend directly
+For example, the drive shaft of the prime mover could extend

-into the transmission system, in which case one of the internal
+directly into the transmission system, in which case one of the

-components of the transmission system (such as an internal gear or
+internal components of the transmission system (such as an

-shaft etc) may incorporate a socket, slot or other aperture into
+internal gear or shaft etc) may incorporate a socket, slot or

-rotation input means or mechanisms (or combination thereof) will
+means or mechanisms (or combination thereof) will be known to

-be known to those skilled in the art, and any such means fall
+those skilled in the art, and any such means fall within the

 The transmission system will also incorporate means for

-and possibly converted by the transmission system.
-In other words,
+transmitted and possibly converted by the transmission system.

-the transmission system will have means for conveying the rotation
+In other words, the transmission system will have means for

-to whatever rotational machine or other apparatus the transmission
+conveying the rotation to whatever rotational machine or other

-transmission system is driving, or somehow linked with that
+is driving, or somehow linked with that machine/apparatus

-transmitted into the machine/apparatus.
-However, any of the
+machine/apparatus.
+However, any of the possible mechanisms or

-possible mechanisms or arrangements discussed above in relation to
+arrangements discussed above in relation to the rotation input

-the rotation input means may equally be used for the rotation
+means may equally be used for the rotation output means.

 The transmission system of the present invention has a